 Robert Cervero, professor of city and regional planning

-Robert Cervero is a professor of city and regional planning, director of the UC Transportation Center and director of the Institute of Urban and Regional Development.
+Robert Cervero is a professor of city and regional planning, director of the UC Transportation Center and a faculty researcher with the Institute of Urban and Regional Development.

 Cervero works in the area of sustainable transportation policy and planning, focusing on the nexus between urban transportation and land-use systems.
 His current research is on the intersection between infrastructure, place-making and economic development as well as urban transformations and their impacts on travel behavior.